themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-07-09-vegan-guide-me.md

 ![VeganGuide.Me](/img/ux-vegan-guide-large.png)

 <a id="the-problem-definition"></a>
-### The problem definition
+## The problem definition

 To build a contemporary vegan guide, offering a convenient and easy way to find information about vegan products, with the promise of simplicity.

 Our first priority is to make it possible for the users to find specific information in a easy and very fast way, for multiple platforms.

-Besides vegan products, <a href="http://veganguide.me" target="_blank">VeganGuide.Me</a> will go beyound that and will also include tips and experiences about veganism.
+Besides vegan products, <a href="http://veganguide.me" target="_blank">VeganGuide.Me</a> will go beyond that and will also include tips and experiences about veganism.

 <a id="the-user-research"></a>
-### The user research
+## The user research

 In order to define the best way to present a vegan guide, me and my partner interviewed different profiles of vegans,  vegetarians and vegan-friendly people, so that we could study our solutions for the vegan guide.